 How does the Smart Building work and what are its advantages for commercial real estate players?

 The smart building is the latest revolution in the building industry.
 Digital technologies are being used to provide a more pleasant working and living environment for everyone.
 Smart buildings are modelled with virtual models, enriched with concrete data obtained with the use of sensors.
-This information is analysed and allows an artificial intelligence to control electricity consumption, equipment maintenance or room occupancy.
+This information is analysed and allows an artificial intelligence to control:

 These systems provide complete supervision in corporate real estate, in order to regulate the temperature of the premises, plan the intervention of service providers, optimize the occupation of car parks, or manage the air conditioning in spaces and lifts.
 The players, owners, managers and occupants, take advantage of these facilities to meet their needs in real time.
 Buildings are becoming more self-sufficient, with reduced operating costs and a carbon footprint reduced to meet the major challenge of respecting the environment.